johnkueh/amplitude-react-hooks/README.md

 export default SignupPage;
 ```

-Under the hood, the library will call the following methods
+Under the hood, the library will call the following methods:

 ```js
 amplitude.getInstance().logEvent("Signed up", {